-What makes Networking a Kubernetes challenge?
+What makes Networking a Kubernetes Challenge?

 The reason is mainly, that the traditional networking approaches don’t work well with Kubernetes.
 The larger the scale of Kubernetes deployment, the more challenges will be faced.
-Some of the most common network Kubernetes challenge faced by users are,
+Some of the most common network Kubernetes challenges faced by users are,

 ● Complexity challenge